 The type of bread you use is entirely up to you.
 I used plain white bread, but fruit bread, croissants, or brioche will work very nicely as a replacement.

-You should keep the leftovers for this pudding as they will reheat well.
+It would be best if you kept the leftovers for this pudding as they will reheat well.
 The leftovers are perfect if you need a quick and easy breakfast or even just a snack.

 If you want to see how to make this bread pudding, then be sure to check out the video below.
-It will take you through everything there is to know for getting this prepared and cooked.
+It will take you through everything there is to know for getting this prepared and baked.

-Easy Bread and Butter Pudding Recipe
+Bread and Butter Pudding Recipe

-- 8 slices of Bread, buttered
+- 8 slices of bread, buttered

-- 1/2 cup brown sugar
+- 1/4 cup brown sugar

 - 2 eggs

-- 1 tsp. vanilla essence
+- 1 tsp vanilla essence

 - ½ cup raisins or dried cranberries

-- ½ tsp. cinnamon, ground
+- ½ tsp cinnamon, ground

-- Preheat an oven to 170°C or 350°F.
+- Preheat an oven to 170°C (350°F).

 - Beat together the milk, eggs, sugar, and vanilla until well combined.

 - Pour the egg mixture into the baking dish.